samborkent/plasma-solver/README.md

 # Issues
 * The number of plasma particles is not conserved.
 Negative number of plasma particles is possible.
-Negative collision probability is possible.
 * When making crazy composite targets, lithium gains too much energy.

 # Change log

+20-03-21:
+* Added condition that the number of collided particles is limited by the the species with lowest number of particles in that bin to avoid negative collision probabilities.

 18-03-21:
 * Implemented first working version of collision with one species and